kentrasecurity/kentra/docs/README.md

 ## Prerequisites Checklist

-Before starting with KTtack, ensure you have:
+Before starting with Kentra, ensure you have:

 - [ ] Go 1.24.0+ installed
 - [ ] Docker 17.03+ installed